 So, there you have it.
 No need to choose between nature and nurture.
 We interact with our environment and shape it, just as it shapes us.

-(Via BoingBoing.)Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+(Via BoingBoing.)Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.